kbase/narrative/docs/deployment.md

+## Deploying with Docker

-## Deploying the Narrative on a fresh developer’s server instance with Docker provisioning
+This document schedules how to deploy the Narrative on a fresh developer’s server instance with Docker provisioning

 Last updated: Dan Gunter <dkgunter@lbl.gov> 7/18/2014